IBM/helm101/tutorial/Lab1/README.md

    Follow these [steps](https://github.com/IBM/guestbook/tree/master/v1#view-the-guestbook)

-Note: We were able to deploy the application using `kubectl`.
-It involved however knowing the different resource files and the deployment of those resources in a particular order.
+Note: We were able to deploy the application by using `kubectl`.
+However, using `kubectl` here means that you already know the different resource files and the deployment of those resources in a particular order.
 It would be great if we could simplify this and just concentrate on the app deployment instead.

 # Deploy the application using Helm

-In this part of the lab we will deploy the application with release name of `guestbook-demo`, using Helm.
-The chart is available [here](https://github.ibm.com/martin-hickey/helm101-workshop/tree/master/charts/guestbook).
+In this part of the lab, we will deploy the application by using Helm.
+We will use a release name of `guestbook-demo` to distinguish it from the previous deployment.
+The chart is available [here](https://github.com/IBM/helm101/tutorial/charts/guestbook).

 A chart is defined as a collection of files that describe a related set of Kubernetes resources.
 We probably then should take a look at the the files before we go and install the chart.
 The files for the `guestbook` chart are as follows:
 * Chart.yaml: A YAML file containing information about the chart.